ktiyab/pulsar/README.md

 	"alert_level": "1",
 	"owners": "tiyab@gcpbees.com",
 	"parameters": {
-		"run": "custom.sample.Greeting.say:Serhat"
+		"run": "custom.sample.Greeting.get:Serhat"
 	}
 }
 ```
 All json key are mandatory:

-- The name is that of your work, which is used to identify it among other things in notifications and analyzes
+- The **"name"** is that of your job, which is used to identify it among other jobs in notifications and analyzes
-- The description of your job
+- The **"description"** of your job
-- For alert_level you have 3 ones
+- For **"alert_level"** you have 3 ones
   - Level 0, send alerts only on failure
   - Level 1, send alerts on failure or job completion
   - Level 2, send alerts on every state of the job task
-- With "owners" key, you can indicate people you want to notify by email, separate email with pipe (gjuliette@pular.com|droman@pulsar.com)
+- With **"owners"** key, you can indicate people you want to notify by email, separate email with pipe (gjuliette@pular.com|droman@pulsar.com)
-- Parameters allow you to indicate which function to run, you can do it by providing your function to "run" path: package.module.class.function:Param1,Param2
+- **"Parameters"** allow you to indicate which function to run:
+  - you can do it by providing your function to "run" path in this way: package.module.class.function:Param1,Param2

 ### 3.1 - Pass executed function result to another pubsub